jefflau/jefflau.net/src/pages/now/now.md

 * Updating my npm package with ~200k downloads a month that has been neglected for too long.
 A testing package called [jest-fetch-mock](https://www.npmjs.com/package/jest-fetch-mock)
 * Just bought design code book!
 Planning on reading one chapter per day from today
 * Thinking about learning d3 and data viz.
 Been interested in it for too long...
+* Just realised I signed up for a MongoDB University course and they're sending me emails to 'keep up with the course'.
+Probably should do that too.
+Too many things to learn!